GriffinSauce/gigManager/README.md

 _Lightweight solution to manage your band's gigs_

+---
+Archived, this project has been superceded by [noise.cat](https://github.com/GriffinSauce/noise.cat)

+---

 Tools for band gigs are often overengineered (entire CRM/tourplanning systems) or underengineered (crummy excel sheets), the idea with Gig Manager is to just keep it simple and get out of the way.

 So: